-You will normally use Medical Liquid Oxygen by breathing the gas in through nasal prongs or through a mask.
-The nasal prongs or mask are connected to the Medical Liquid Oxygen via specialised equipment that you will be supplied with.
+You will normally use Medical Oxygen by breathing the gas in through nasal prongs or through a mask.
+The nasal prongs or mask are connected to the Medical Oxygen via specialised equipment that you will be supplied with.
 The equipment must be operated in the manner described by the manufacturer.
-Take extra care as the parts will become frosted when filling the portable system from the base unit.
-This can cause cold burns.

-All equipment used with the Medical Liquid Oxygen should be kept clean and dry.
-Do not use oil or grease on any equipment that is used with Medical Liquid Oxygen.
+All equipment used with the Medical Oxygen should be kept clean and dry.
+Do not use oil or grease on any equipment that is used with Medical Oxygen.

-Do not attempt to repair any equipment supplied to you for use with Medical Liquid Oxygen, contact Air Liquide to arrange the repair of any faulty equipment.
+Do not attempt to repair any equipment supplied to you for use with Medical Oxygen, contact Air Liquide to arrange the repair of any faulty equipment.

-In vulnerable situations, excessive administration of Medical Liquid Oxygen can affect respiratory function and in exceptional cases cause neurological adverse effects which can lead to a loss of consciousness in extreme situations.
+In vulnerable situations, excessive administration of Medical Oxygen can affect respiratory function and in exceptional cases cause neurological adverse effects which can lead to a loss of consciousness in extreme situations.

-Prolonged use of too much Medical Liquid Oxygen can cause a breathing-related pain, a dry cough, and even breathlessness.
-If these signs of overdose occur, always contact your healthcare professional or the nearest hospital.
+Prolonged use of too much Medical Oxygen can cause a breathing-related pain, a dry cough, and even breathlessness.
+If these signs of overdose occur, always contact your Healthcare Professional or the nearest hospital.